nathom/nathom.github.io/content/blog/obsidian_daily_planner/index.md

 ### Problems with never leaving Vim

 The fundamental reason I chose to leave org-mode was simply because `org` is a crappy file format compared to markdown, at least for prose.
 It's symbol-laden syntax simply cannot match the simplicity and readability of markdown.
 It also doesn't have the same tooling support as markdown, which is ubiquitous across the internet.
-So, I found myself not using `org`  files for notes at all, leaving the **notes and tasks in one place** proposition nulled.
+So, I found myself not using `org`  files for notes at all, leaving the **notes and tasks in one place** proposition void.

 Then, I had to deck out my vim config with tools that would make markdown editing friendlier. `vim-pencil` auto wrapped lines to give Vim the Google Docs feel.
 Then, I wrote `pandoc.nvim` to automatically render markdown files to PDF on write.
 I also had to write `imagepaste.nvim`  so that I could `cmd-V` images into markdown files.
 Finally, I had a working setup.
 However, vim-pencil was buggy, and having a PDF viewer open just to view markdown was annoying.